ua-eas/katt-kuali-vagrant/README.md

 Kuali Vagrant is a project designed to standardize the developer workstation setup for the kuali applications technical team at the UofA.
 The plan is to use Vagrant http://www.vagrantup.com/ and KSI https://github.com/ua-eas/ksi to easily deploy local development instances of our Kuali applications while exactly mirroring the deployed environements.

-So, how will this work?
-Kuali Vagrant will allow you to

 ## Examples

 Kuail Vagrant makes it extremely easy to setup a local development environment that exactly (well as close as we can get to exactly) mimics deployment environemnts (PRD, DEV, TST, etc.).
 With a single command, you can build a complete environment based on KSI.